This homemade chicken dumpling soup comes straight out of Mom’s cookbook. It’s that simple kind of comfort food that never goes out of style!

 - Chicken and Wild Rice Soup – Hearty chicken and rice soup

 - Add the water, Better than Bouillon broth concentrate, and season with salt and black pepper to taste.
-Add the diced chicken and let the soup simmer until it's fully cooked, for about 20 minutes.
+Add the diced chicken and let the soup simmer until it's fully cooked, about 20 minutes.

 - Add in the dumplings and simmer until they float to the top.